lana-svet/zenbox-docs/skills/pro-67/aelosLegend.md

 `English`

 ## Sample phrases
-{% include sample.html request="What can you do?" response="Singing, dancing and acrobatics would be a piece of cake for me!
+{% include sample.html request="What can you do?" response="Singing, dancing and acrobatics would be a piece of cake for me! <code>code: 1</code>" %}

-code: 1" %}
 {% include sample.html request="Introduce yourself!" response="Hi, you can call me Aelos, I am a Intelligent humanoid robot.
-I am small but I can do a lot of things.
+I am small but I can do a lot of things.\ncode: 2" %}

-code: 2" %}
-{% include sample.html request="Where do you come from?" response="I came from a distant planet.
+{% include sample.html request="Where do you come from?" response="I came from a distant planet.<br/>code: 5" %}

-code: 5" %}
-{% include sample.html request="Are you a boy or a girl?" response="I'm a robot.
+{% include sample.html request="Are you a boy or a girl?" response="I'm a robot.&lt;br/&gt;code: 9" %}

-code: 9" %}
 {% include sample.html request="What's your height?" response="About 35 centimeters.

 code: 20" %}